Loading HoneyMesh...

 Pro adds premium controls and the option to participate in Trusted Network Sharing.
 The upgrade is about coordination, visibility, and broader protection across connected environments.

-The split is simple: Community is for local protection, Pro adds coordinated intelligence and premium controls, and the Exchange is the hosted Pro control plane for trusted sharing and operator visibility.
+The split is simple: Community is for local protection, Pro adds coordinated intelligence and premium controls, and any sharing or mesh participation stays an explicit operator choice inside the HoneyMesh app.

 HoneyMesh does not share your data.
 It shares minimal, sanitized indicators derived from threats that were already blocked or validated, so trusted participants can recognize similar activity without exposing sensitive content.